adironene/CSE15l/lab4.md

 > Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

 A: I definitely think that a small code change won't be able to make my program pass all test cases related to snippet 3.
-There are too many things to check, including back-tracking, nested If statements, and other requirements.
+There are too many things to check, including back-tracking, nested If statements, and other requirements to cover the content in brackets stretching to multiple lines and getting rid of extra space.
 I definitely think that I would need to divide the method into helper methods to check for each conditions.